-Full details on the Endurance will be revealed in due course but we know the truck will feature an electric motor at each wheel hub, a design the company said reduces the number of moving parts and will help to reduce breakdowns and maintenance costs for owners compared to conventional trucks.
+Full details on the Endurance will be revealed in due course but we know the truck will feature in-wheel motors, a design the company said reduces the number of moving parts and will help to reduce breakdowns and maintenance costs for owners compared to conventional trucks.
 The Endurance will also feature a power take-off.

 Lordstown is responsible for the design but the powertrain technology will be licensed from Workhorse, which manufactures electric vans and had planned to launch an extended-range electric pickup.
 It now appears Workhorse will focus on vans and Lordstown on the pickup.

 The founder of Workhorse, Steve Burns, is also the CEO and founder of Lordstown.
 He's joined at Lordstown by former Tesla manufacturing chief Rich Schmidt, as well as former senior executives at GM, Volkswagen and Karma.

 There's soon going to be a lot of competitors in the electric pickup space.
 In addition to the entries from Lordstown and Tesla, Ford has an electric F-150 is in the works, GM is working on at least one electric pickup of its own, maybe more, and EV startups Rivian and Bollinger plan to start production of their respective R1T and B2 pickup trucks in 2020.